So, I think there are three more questions you should ask when determining which platform is best for promoting YOUR business.

-When you scroll through Facebook (as Americans spend millions of hours per month doing) you may notice a Sponsored Post in the middle of your feed.
+When you scroll through Facebook you may notice a Suggested Post in the middle of your feed.
 That’s an ad and may be either video or image advertisements.
-You will likely also encounter some Sponsored ads on the right-hand side bar that are usually highly targeted and tailored to you depending on your web search history and Facebook usage.
+You will likely also encounter some Sponsored ads on the right-hand side bar that are usually highly targeted and tailored to you depending on your web search history.
 Looking at the ads you encounter on Facebook yourself will give you a good idea of how your own ads will be displayed to your audience.

 Google AdWords – Where Ads Show

 Google AdWords also allows you to show ads on their Display Network.
-When you browse your favorite website and see image ads, there’s a good chance you’re looking at ads served up by within Google’s Display Network via Google AdWords.
-These display ads work like search ads in that when they are clicked, you are taken to the advertiser’s site.
+These are the image ads you might see at the top or side of a website.
+They work like search ads in that when they are clicked, you are taken to the advertiser’s site.

 I go into detail on the difference between these two Networks in my video Google Display Network vs Search Network – What’s the difference?.
-So check that out to get more information and visualize the difference between the two.
+So check that out to get more information.

 Question #2 – How Do I Set Up Ads?

-Setting up ads on both Facebook and Google is fairly simple initially, but can get very complex if you dive in deep.
+Setting up ads on both platforms is fairly simple initially, but can get very complex if you dive in deep.
 It’s much easier to navigate when you have a visual reference.
 Fortunately, I have you covered!
 The video above will show you exactly where you need to click on both Facebook Ad Manager and your Google AdWords dashboard to create new ads and campaigns.
-For me to go any deeper here would require another 1,000+ words and another blog post! (stay tuned).

 How Can I Target Specific Audiences?

-The options each platform gives you for targeting specific audiences will likely be one of the biggest factors in deciding which ad platform is best for your business.
+The options each platform gives you for targeting specific audiences will likely be one of the biggest indicators in deciding which ad platform is best for your business.

 Facebook Ads Setup